dieghernan/dieghernan.github.io/collections/_posts/2020-02-17-cartography1.md

 ## wordcloudLayer

 A word cloud (or tag cloud) is a visual representation of text data.
-On a mapping context, this representation is useful for including several information at a glance.
+In a mapping context, this representation is useful for including several pieces of information at a glance.

 Wordcloud layers fitted into a map shape provide a good trade-off between physical location, scale and labels.
 Size and colors of the words are also based on the frequency of the factor to be plotted, highlighting the most frequent terms over the rest.

 ### Example 1

 ```r